An Aggressive, Proactive Approach to all Cases

 Prosecutors and judges take violent crimes the most seriously.
 California's mandatory sentencing laws can lead to harsh prison sentences.

-But many people accused of violent offense are truly innocent.
-Often the situation arose out of self-defense, accident, misidentification, false accusations or mental illness.
+But many people accused of violent offenses are truly innocent.
+Often the situation arose out of self-defense, accident, misidentification, false accusations, or mental illness.
 Our Los Angeles criminal attorneys can help you explore these defenses and fight the charges.
 We also defend clients prosecuted under California's Three Strikes Law and California's gang enhancement.